 Social Security Disability for Bronchiectasis or Pneumoconiosis

-By , J.D. · Albany Law School
+By , J.D.
+Albany Law School

-Updated by Diana Chaikin, Attorney · Seattle University School of Law
+Updated by Diana Chaikin, Attorney Seattle University School of Law

-Bronchiectasis (brawn-kee-EK-tuh-sis) and pneumoconiosis (new-moh-koh-nee-OH-sis) are types of lung conditions that can make it difficult to breathe.
 These pulmonary illnesses can cause you to get tired easily, and you might find it hard to complete a simple daily routine without getting out of breath.
-If your symptoms are severe enough to keep you from working for at least 12 months, you could qualify for Social Security disability benefits.
+If symptoms from bronchiectasis or pneumoconiosis are serious enough to keep you from working full-time for at least 12 months, you may be eligible for Social Security disability benefits.
+Knowing which medical records and functional limitations you’ll need to qualify can help increase your chances of a successful claim.

-Types of Bronchiectasis and Pneumoconiosis
+Getting a Diagnosis of Bronchiectasis or Pneumoconiosis

 Bronchiectasis can be congenital—meaning it was present at birth—or acquired.
 Several diseases can cause acquired bronchiectasis, such as cystic fibrosis, tuberculosis, and HIV.
 Other conditions that can cause bronchiectasis include blockages in the airways due to tumors, severe heartburn, and drug abuse.

-Symptoms and Complications of Bronchiectasis and Pneumoconiosis
+Symptoms and Complications of Bronchiectasis or Pneumoconiosis

 Characteristic early symptoms of bronchiectasis and pneumoconiosis are chronic cough and shortness of breath.
 As the conditions progress, additional symptoms can include: